 He was obviously a conceited idiot.
 Why was I wasting even a breath on him?

-Frightened, I turned rigid when he suddenly leaned towards me.
+Frightened, I turned rigid when he suddenly leaned toward me.
 Hardly an inch separated our noses.
-He was so close that I could smell the alcohol in his breath as it fanned against my face.
+He was so close that I could smell the alcohol on his breath as it fanned against my face.
 In my momentary fear, my eyes locked with his, and I was immediately hypnotised by their dominating gleam.

 Perhaps this wasn’t a man to be trifled with.
-He didn’t strike me as the sort of man who allowed others to walk over him.
-On the contrary, he looked to be in the habit of performing that deed himself.
-I felt walked over.
-To be honest – under the burning heat of his gaze – I felt vanquished.
+He didn’t come across as the sort of man who allowed others to walk over him.
+On the contrary, he looked to be in the habit of performing that deed himself; I felt walked over.
+To be honest, under the burning heat of his gaze, I felt vanquished.